ConstanceGlly/Interpretability_and_Fairness_Income/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims at building a relevant matching algorithm for dating whilst taking into account key interpretability and fairness stakes.
+This project aims at creating a relevant algorithm predicting the income threshold from the 1994 US census database whilst taking into account key interpretability and fairness stakes.

 Here are some of the main points we looked at from an interpretability and fairness point of view :
 * race